troystribling/BlueCap/README.md

 ### <a name="gatt_characteristicprofile">CharacteristicProfile</a>

-CharacteristicProfile is the base class for each of the following profile types and is instantiated as the characteristic profile if a profile is not explicitly defined for a discovered characteristic.
-In this case with no String conversions implemented in a GATT Profile definition a characteristic will support String conversions to a from hexadecimal Strings.
+CharacteristicProfile is the base class for each of the following profile types and is instantiated as the characteristic profile if a profile is not explicitly defined for a discovered Characteristic.
+In this case, with no String conversions implemented in a GATT Profile definition, a Characteristic will support String conversions to a from hexadecimal Strings.

-When defining GATT profile it is sometimes convenient to specify that something be done to the Peripheral after a characteristic is discovered by the Central.
+When defining a GATT profile it is sometimes convenient to specify that something be done after a Characteristic is discovered by a Central.

 ```swift
 public func afterDiscovered(capacity:Int?) -> FutureStream<Characteristic>